 - 1. Immediately phone 22468 and state that you have received a bomb threat so that Security and Maintenance/Operations are notified.
 The University Information Center dispatcher will immediately call 911 to notify MPD, then Security and Maintenance Operations. - 2.
 Supply the details and follow instructions. - C. Based on the situation, evacuation of the building may be warranted.
 Initiate an orderly evacuation of the building using the University evacuation procedures.
-DO NOT pull the fire alarm as a form of communicating the evacuation. - D. Follow the instructions below if a suspicious item is delivered or located: - 1.
+DO NOT pull the fire alarm as a form of communicating the evacuation. - 1.
+All evacuated persons should move 600 to 2000 feet from the building. - D. Follow the instructions below if a suspicious item is delivered or located: - 1.
 Do not touch or disturb item regardless of how harmless or innocent it may appear. - 2.
 Clear the immediate area. - 3.
 Notify the University Information Center (22468) who will immediately notify Security and University Administration. - 4.
 Isolate the object.
 Bomb squad will make decision on how to handle the object.